aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/merge-and-split/merge-excel-workbooks/_index.md

 ---
-title: "Merge an Excel Workbooks into other Excel file"
+title: "Merge an Excel Workbook into Another Workbook"
 second_title: "Document"
-linktitle: "Merge an Excel file into the Excel file"
+linktitle: "Merge an Excel workbook into another workbook"
 type: docs
 url: /merge-an-excel-file-into-the-excel-file/
 aliases: [/merge-excel-workbooks/, /workbook/merge/]
-keywords: "Excel workbook merge, Aspose.Cells Cloud, REST API, spreadsheet merging, cloud SDK"
+keywords: "Excel workbook merge, Aspose.Cells Cloud, REST API, spreadsheet merging, cloud SDK, authentication, mergeWith, cURL example"
-description: "The Aspose.Cells Cloud REST API enables merging one Excel workbook into another.
-SDKs are available for multiple languages such as Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift."
+description: "Learn how to merge one Excel workbook into another using the Aspose.Cells Cloud REST API (v3.0).
+Includes authentication details, the required `mergeWith` parameter, a cURL example, and SDK code samples for multiple languages."
 weight: 50
 ---

 This REST API merges an Excel **workbook** into another workbook.

+### Prerequisites

+Before calling the merge endpoint, ensure that both the target workbook (`{name}`) and the workbook to be merged (`mergeWith`) already exist in the specified storage folder.
+A valid access token is also required for authentication.

+### Authentication

+All requests must include the `Authorization: Bearer <access‑token>` header.
+You can obtain an access token by following the OAuth guide in the Aspose.Cells Cloud documentation.

 **Query Parameter**